Painted and patinated iron, executed by Comté. Argentina

 This console table relates to an important sub-set of furniture that the French designer Jean-Michel Frank first envisioned in the mid 1920's, and produced through Chanaux et Cie in France, and Comté in Argentina, for the following 15 or so years.

-Frank created this console, though slightly lower, for Nancy Cunard's seventeenth-century apartment on the Ile Saint Louis in Paris in 1923, and at around the same time similar pieces for the Vicomte and Vicomtesse de Noailles at the Hotel Bischoffsheim on the Place des Etats-Unis.
-This included the iconic matching chairs to the table which share the same tapering patinated iron legs and pale brown leather.
+Frank's original concept for this console was for Nancy Cunard's seventeenth-century apartment on the Ile Saint Louis in Paris in 1923.
+At around the same time he created similar pieces for the Vicomte and Vicomtesse de Noailles at the Hotel Bischoffsheim on the Place des Etats-Unis.
+This included the iconic matching chairs to the table which share the same tapering patinated legs and pale brown leather.

 Of all Frank's designs this series of severely beautiful, minimalist, neo-classically inspired furniture are his most avant-garde creations.
 A direct contrast to the larger scale pieces, often in unusual and expensive materials, such as he would continue to create through his career, these are Frank's most profound celebration of the Louis XVI style.